PennTURBO/getBpMappingsFromTermList/ChEBI_annotations.md

         }
     }

 The following query retrieves all ChEBI labels, exact synonyms, related synonyms, as well as the deprecation flag.
-It would at the very least look better if `distinct` was applied to the group concatenation of the synonyms.
-I haven't been able to get group  concatenation + distinct to work yet.
-I think that's because the server I'm using only has 16 GB RAM.
+We could further condense by lowercasing.
+I don't think it can be filtered by language, but the non-English labels might be enriched for one of the synonym authorities.
+The distinct group_concat query wouldn't run for me on a 16 GB server, but it did run in < 1 minute on a 128 GB server.

 ```
 PREFIX obo: <http://purl.obolibrary.org/obo/>